aturon/ChemistrySet/notes/firehose.markdown

  - other classic join calculus examples
  - classic CML examples

+## 7/15/2011

+Consider an exchange join pattern:

+    send1 >> send2

+enrolled as a catalyst.
+Due to the monadic structure, the catalyst is only enrolled on the `send1` endpoint.

+Now add reagent `~send1` to the solution.
+Since there is not yet a message on `~send2`, this reagent must block.  *Somehow*, a waiter must be enrolled on the `~send2` channel.
+However, the `~send1` reagent must also be enrolled on the `~send1` channel, to account for additional `send1` messages.

+In fact, it doesn't seem to matter that `send1 >> send2` was enrolled as a catalyst: any partial reaction that winds up blocking at a new location must be enrolled, to avoid lost wakeups.

+Complicated, but extremely expressive...

 ## 7/14/2011

 For semantic presentation, go with consistent STM for simplicity; its